batmen-lab/BioMANIA/README.md

 ### Share docker

 You can build docker and push to dockerhub, and share your docker image url in [our issue](https://github.com/batmen-lab/BioMANIA/issues/2).
+For environment setting of your tool, please refer to `BioMANIA/docker_utils/{LIB}/` to add the env files, or modify the Dockerfile to build your environment.
 ```bash
 # cd BioMANIA
 docker build --build-arg LIB=[your_tool_name] -t [docker_image_name] -f Dockerfile ./